-i.e. ROM, RAM or EEPROM of the TOE.
+i.e. ROM.
+RAM or EEPROM of the TOE.

-Memory Management Unit The MMU maps the virtual addresses used by the to 64 memory segments can be configured individually.
-Each segment can be (i) positioned and sized (ii) enabled and disabled, (iii) configured for access rights in terms of read/write and execute in User Mode and (iv) configured for User Mode access rights to Special Function Registers related to hardware components of code executed in this segment.
+The MMU maps the virtual addresses used by the Memory Management Unit enabled and disabled, (iii) configured for access rights in terms of read/write and execute in User Mode and (iv) configured for User Mode access rights to Special Function Registers related to hardware components of code executed in this segment.
 Read and write are considered as one type of operation, if one is allowed, so is the other.

 CPU into the physical addresses of RAM, ROM and EEPROM.
 This mapping is done based on (a) memory partitioning and (b) memory segments for code running in User Mode.
-Memory partitioning is fixed, whereas up
+Memory partitioning is fixed, whereas up to 64 memory segments can be configured individually.